asmaier/mostly-harmless/mostly-harmless.md

 In the view of classical mechanics the world consists of point particles with constant mass $$m$$, position $$\boldsymbol{x(t)}$$ and velocity $$\boldsymbol{v(t)}$$.
 The number of particles is countable (not an uncountable infinity) and stays constant.
-The particles don't split or unite.
+The particles don’t split or unite.
 The time is a global parameter which is the same for each particle.
 This description of the world is sometimes also called point mechanics.